notator/Afterwords/README.md

 After uploading a new text to the public website:
 - Add a link to the main contents page.
+- Add a link to the online catalog at https://james-ingram-act-two.de/writings/writings.html
 - Add an entry to the SiteLog for the new text, with a link to the online text and a brief description.
-- Add a link to the online catalog at https://james-ingram-act-two.de/writings/writings.html
+- Add an entry to my Curriculum Vitae